 All awards are made for a period of one or two years.
-It is the Huntington Society’s intention to provide seed funds (and ongoing support to projects) prioritized by the Research Council, and to laboratories which are actively engaged in Huntington Disease research.
+It is the Huntington Society’s intention to provide seed funds (and ongoing support to projects) prioritized by the Research Council, and to laboratories that are actively engaged in Huntington Disease research.

 5) Terms and Conditions

 i) Institutional Approvals: Institutional approvals for research involving humans, animals, and/or biohazardous materials must be submitted to the Huntington Society prior to the release of funding.

 ii) Expenditure of Funds: Funds awarded through a NAVIGATOR grant must be expended in accordance with the approved budget, within the following categories: